 When you’re planning to grow your family, it’s normal to strive to be as healthy as possible.
-Embarking on this new chapter while trying to get pregnant is a significant motivation to make better lifestyle choices.
+Embarking on this new chapter while embarking on your fertility journey is a significant motivation to make better lifestyle choices.

 Both men and women are encouraged to examine their health habits before trying to conceive.
 As you may already know, lifestyle factors such as alcohol and smoking have a significant impact on fertility.
 They’re also often the first habits people are curious about as they start planning for parenthood.